Demonstration of the Rodeo Algorithm on a Quantum Computer: Determining the energy spectrum

 For the calculations presented here, we will consider a one-parameter family of one-qubit Hamiltonians.

 where $H^{(0)}$ is

 and $H^{(1)}$ is

 Each of these eight coefficients were chosen as random numbers uniformly distributed from $-1$ to $1$.
-We also take $N = 3$ for all the quantum circuits in this work.
+We also take $N = 3$ for all the quantum circuits in this work, where $N$ is the number of successive rodeo cycle measurements.
+Each cycle requires two CNOT gates, and so the total number of CNOT gates for the entire circuit is six.

 The results for $H_{\rm obj}(0)$ are shown in Fig.~\ref{scanH}.
-We take the initial object state to be $\ket{0}$, and perform three energy scans with $\sigma$ values $2, 7, 12$.
+The details of the circuits used are described in the Supplemental Materials.
+We take the initial object state to be $\ket{0}$, and perform three energy scans with $\sigma$ values $2, 7,$ and $12$.
 We show the results obtained on the IBM Q device Casablanca, using the two connected qubits with low real-time error rate.
+The results shown correspond to raw data without error mitigation.
 The dashed lines indicate the expected results computed from classical calculations of the success probability.
 For the first scan, we also show the results obtained using a noiseless simulator of the quantum device.
+The difference between the noiseless simulator results and expected results are due to statistical errors from the finite number of measurements.

 While the noise of the quantum device reduces the peak heights below the expected values, the locations of the peaks are very well reproduced.
 The peak positions are determined by fitting Gaussian functions to the success probability data near the peak.
 When $E$ is more than $1/\sigma$ away from any of the eigenvalues, the probability of measuring $\ket{0}$ is approximately $1/2$ for each cycle.
 With $N=3$ cycles the success probability is $(1/2)^3 = 0.125$, and this explains the background value in Fig.~\ref{scanH}.